geogardenclub/geogardenclub.github.io/docs/user-guide/explore-a-garden.md

 The **Tasks Screen** shows you all the tasks currently remaining for that  garden.
 If you have editing privileges, you can add a task from the **Tasks Screen** by tapping the **+Task** button on the bottom right of the screen.
 Learn more about tasks in the [Tasks section](/user-guide/tasks.md).

+When you are the owner or editor of a garden, you can "complete" one of its tasks and specify the date it was completed.
+You can also update or delete a task.
+If you are not the owner or editor of a garden, you can still see the tasks, but you cannot alter them.

 <div style={{clear:"both"}}></div>